 \section{Abstract}

-This paper investigates parameter learning problems under deficient excitation (DE).
-The DE condition is a rank-deficient, and therefore, a more general evolution of the well-known persistent excitation condition.
-Under the DE condition, a proposed online algorithm is able to calculate the identifiable and non-identifiable subspaces, and finally give an optimal parameter estimate in the sense of least squares.
-In particular, the learning error within the identifiable subspace exponentially converges to zero in the noise-free case, even without persistent excitation.
-The DE condition also provides a new perspective for solving distributed parameter learning problems, where the challenge is posed by local regressors that are often insufficiently excited.
-To improve knowledge of the unknown parameters, a cooperative learning protocol is proposed for a group of estimators that collect measured information under complementary DE condition.
-This protocol allows each local estimator to operate locally in its identifiable subspace, and reach a consensus with neighbors in its non-identifiable subspace.
+This paper investigates parameter learning problems under {Partial Persistent Excitation (PPE)}.
+The PPE condition is a rank-deficient, and therefore, a more general evolution of the well-known {Persistent Excitation (PE)} condition.
+Under the PPE condition, a proposed online algorithm is able to calculate the {PE} and non-{PE} subspaces, and finally gives an optimal parameter estimate in the sense of least squares.
+In particular, the learning error within the {PE} subspace exponentially converges to zero in the noise-free case.
+The PPE condition also provides a new perspective for solving distributed parameter learning problems, where the challenge is posed by local regressors that are often insufficiently excited.
+To improve knowledge of the unknown parameters, a cooperative learning protocol is proposed for a group of estimators that collect measured information under complementary PPE condition.
+This protocol allows each local estimator to operate locally in its {PE} subspace, and reach a consensus with neighbors in its non-{PE} subspace.
 As a result, the task of estimating unknown parameters can be achieved in a distributed way using cooperative local estimators.
 Application examples in system identification are given to demonstrate the effectiveness of the theoretical results developed in this paper.